RomanMinkin/romanminkin.github.io/about.md

 I'm a Software Development Teams Lead and Enthusiast, who is passionate about all kind of technologies.

-I supose to launch rockets 🚀 into the space, but found my passion in web technilogies and now helping startups to launch their products.
+I suposed to launch rockets 🚀 into the space, but found my passion in web technilogies and now helping startups to launch their products.

 I help building anything from simple prototypes to full scale production ready stacks based on your needs and avalible resources, to get your product out fast 📲.